Kenya-Coding-Community/React-Advanced-Hooks/README.md

 The dispatch function that lets you update the state to a different value and trigger a re-render.

-useReducer is a Hook, so you can only call it at the top level of your component or your own Hooks.

-You can’t call it inside loops or conditions.

-If you need that, extract a new component and move the state into it.
+##### note:useReducer is a Hook, so you can only call it at the top level of your component or your own Hooks.You can’t call it inside loops or conditions.If you need that, extract a new component and move the state into it.